-Figure 1：(a) An example of separated 7×7 patches. (b) The centers of AU12.
-The rectangles are regions of interest. (c) The main facial cues for judging AU12. (d) The proposed eight facial judgment regions.
+Figure 1: (a) An example of separated 7×7 patches. (b) The centers of AU12; The rectangles are regions of interest. (c) The main facial cues for judging AU12. (d) The proposed eight facial judgment regions.

-With the development of deep learning, several works [2], [3] extract deep global facial representations and treat facial AU recognition as a multi-label classification problem.
+With the development of deep learning, several works [2, 3] extract deep global facial representations and treat facial AU recognition as a multi-label classification problem.
 However, AUs are usually related to local facial regions.
-The methods, which ignore the local property, have limited performance.
-The majority of recent works try to leverage the local property to enhance AU recognition.
+These aforementioned methods, which ignore the local property, demonstrate limited performance.
+The majority of recent works aim to leverage the local property to enhance AU recognition.
 These methods either focus on improving local facial representation learning or explicitly extracting AU-specific patterns by defining AU centers.
-The former [4], [5] separates facial regions into multiple local patches.
+The former approach [4, 5] separates facial regions into multiple local patches.
 The relationship among local patches is exploited for local representation learning.
 Figure 1a shows an example of local patches.
-Facial local patterns are fully considered for AU predicting by jointly considering multiple patch representations.
-However, the patch separating manner does not consider the correspondence between patches and AUs.
+Facial local patterns are fully considered for AU prediction by jointly considering multiple patch representations.
+However, the method used to separate the patches disregards the correspondence between patches and AUs.
 Therefore, these works can not directly extract AU-specific patterns.
-The correlations among AUs are not fully considered to enhance AU representation learning.
-The latter [6], [8] tries to directly extract AU-specific local patterns through defining AU centers.
-Figure 1b shows the centers of AU12 (Lip Corner Puller), where the two rectangles are the regions of interest (ROI).
+Thus, they cannot include correlations among to enhance AU representation learning.
+The latter [6, 8] aims to directly extract AU-specific local patterns by defining AU centers.
+Figure 1b shows the centers of AU12 (lip corner puller), where the two rectangles are the regions of interest (ROI).
 AU-specific representations are directly extracted from the related ROI.
-Graph neural network or self-attention mechanism is exploited to leverage AU correlations to enhance AU recognition.
-However, the methods tend to miss important facial cues for AU judgment, due to the limited areas near AU centers.
+The AU correlations are exploited using a graph neural network or the self-attention mechanism to enhance AU recognition.
+However, these methods tend to ignore important facial cues for AU judgment because of the limited areas included near the AU centers.
 Figure 1c shows the main facial cues for judging AU12 according to FACS.
-Other than considering limited rectangles around AU centers, AU experts consider lip corners raising obliquely, nasolabial furrow deepening, infraorbital triangle raising, and infraorbital furrow when judging AU12.
-In total, previous works either ignore the correlations between AU representations or miss important facial cues because of the limit of AU centers.
+In addition to considering the limited regions around the AU centers, AU experts consider the lip corners rising obliquely, nasolabial furrow deepening, infraorbital triangle rising, and infraorbital furrow to judge AU12.
+Overall, previous works either ignore the correlations between AU representations or disregard important facial cues because of the AU center limitations.

-To address these, we propose a novel AU recognition method inspired by AU labeling rules to thoroughly leverage AU correlations and AU-related local facial patterns.
+To address these drawbacks, we propose a novel AU recognition method inspired by AU labeling rules to thoroughly leverage AU correlations and AU-related local facial patterns.
 Specifically, AU labeling rules are first summarized according to FACS.
-Facial area is divided into eight judgment regions according to the location of AU-related facial judgment cues, as Figure 1d shows.
+The facial area is divided into eight judgment regions according to the location of AU-related facial judgment cues, as shown in Figure 1d.
 Certain correspondences between AUs and the judgment areas are also summarized.
 For each AU, the facial cues from the corresponding facial judgment regions are jointly considered to learn AU-specific patterns.
-Then we introduce a region feature extraction component to extract local features of eight judgment regions by RoIAlign layer.
-On the one hand, we leverage the correspondences between judgment areas and AUs to learn AU-specific representations by a mapping layer.
-AU correlations are encoded to enhance AU-specific representation learning based on self-attention mechanism.
-On the other hand, the patterns of different judgment regions are related while AUs activating.
-We introduce a region relation learning component to encode the relations among judgment areas to enhance the local representation learning based on self-attention mechanism.
-Finally, both the encoded AU and region representations are fused to perform AU recognition by AU predicting component.
-Both AU correlations and facial cues from judgment areas are fully exploited to enhance AU recognition.
+Then, we introduce a region feature extraction component to extract the local features of eight judgment regions by using an RoIAlign layer.
+We leverage the correspondences between judgment areas and AUs to learn AU-specific representations by a mapping layer.
+AU correlations are encoded to enhance AU-specific representation learning based on the self-attention mechanism.
+Moreover, the patterns of different judgment regions are related with AU activation.
+We introduce a region relation learning component to encode the relationships among judgment areas to facilitate local representation learning based on the self-attention mechanism.
+Finally, both the encoded AU and region representations are fused to perform AU recognition using the AU prediction component.
+Thus, both AU correlations and facial cues from judgment areas are fully exploited to enhance AU recognition.